-B.7.
-State whether resolutions, other than those established by law, involving acquisition, disposal, or contribution of key assets to any other company or other similar corporate operations, must be submitted for approval by the general shareholders' meeting: [ ] [√] Yes No
+- B.6.
+State whether there are any statutory restrictions requiring a minimum number of shares to attend the general shareholders' meeting or to vote remotely: - Yes [] [√] No - B.7.
+State whether resolutions, other than those established by law, involving acquisition, disposal, or contribution of key assets to any other company or other similar corporate operations, must be submitted for approval by the general shareholders' meeting: - Yes [] [\[\] No - B.8.

-B.8.
 State the address of the company's website and describe the conditions of access to corporate governance and other information relating to general shareholders' meetings that must be made available to shareholders online: